 7 Free Family Things to Do Near Madison WI

-One of my favorite cities to visit for work has always been Madison WI.
+One of my favorite cities to visit for work has always been Madison, WI.
 As time has gone on I’ve realized that it is also a great vacation destination.
-Madison rolls components of some of my favorite cities into one location (Burlington VT, Boston MA, and Austin TX).
+Madison rolls components of Burlington VT, Boston, MA, and Austin, TX into one location .

 Recently, I had the opportunity to fly my husband and six year old out to Wisconsin for a long weekend.
 While in the Madison area we found some great sites and educational attractions to visit for free.
 Some of my favorites include the seven below:

-There were several areas to sit down and eat in.
-The zoo is alright with bringing in picnic lunches, however, with the concession stand prices being so affordable I highly encourage purchasing food at the zoo to help support keeping the zoo free.
+There were several areas to sit down and eat and you can bring picnic lunches.
+But the concession stand prices are so affordable I highly encourage purchasing food to help support keeping the zoo free.
 Ice cream treats were under $2 and I fulfilled a pregnant craving with a huge root beer float for $4.49.
 To top it all off the float came in a reusable zoo cup that my son got to keep as a souvenir.
 If your child is “animaled” out there is a fantastic play area in the back corner of the zoo near the flamingos.

-You’d think the zoo being free was enough, however, there is a bonus freebie in the zoo.
+There is a bonus freebie in the zoo.
 Between the seals and the lions exhibits look for a Sonic poster on the rock wall.
-If you take your child’s picture in front of this poster they are eligible for a free Jr Candy Sundae at the Sonic in Middleton, WI.
+If you take your child’s picture in front of this poster they are eligible for a free sundae at the Sonic in Middleton, WI.

-All in all the zoo is a phenomenal value and is better and more family friendly than multiple pay zoos that I’ve been to.
+All in all the zoo is a phenomenal value and is better and more family friendly than many pay zoos that I’ve visited.

-Once in the gift shop you can try any mustard in the shop by asking for it at the tasting counter.
-Mini hot dogs and pretzels are available for $1 each and can be topped with your choice of mustard.
+You can try any mustard in the shop at the tasting counter.
+Mini hot dogs and pretzels are $1 each and can be topped with any mustard.
 This was a great lunch stop for us as we were satisfied with a few mini dogs each.
 I highly recommend the Delicae Key Lime Macadamia Mustard (strange sounding- great tasting!).
 My son’s recommendation was the Inglehoffer Organic Honey Mustard and my husband’s vote went to the very spicy Galena 911 Spicy Hot Mustard.
-Enjoy the mustards.
-Buy some to take home and pick up a “Poupon U” t-shirt for the lucky folks at home.
-All items are available for purchase online as well.
+Buy some mustard to take home and pick up a “Poupon U” t-shirt for the lucky folks at home.

-To top off our hotdogs we stopped at the Sonic Drive In (6413 University Avenue Madison, WI 608-831-2633 http://www.sonicdrivein.com) on our way back into Madison.
+To top off our hotdogs we stopped at the Sonic Drive In on our way back into Madison.
 We showed our zoo photo of my son (See #1) and he got his free candy sundae while my husband and I sprang for our own treats.
 The carhops here still skate to the cars which my son thought was “Awesome!”.

-#3 Wisconsin Veterans Museum (30 W. Mifflin Street Madison WI 53703 608.267.1799 http://museum.dva.state.wi.us/ ) The Veterans Museum was a big hit with my son and husband.
+#3 Wisconsin Veterans Museum The Veterans Museum was a big hit with my son and husband.
 It consists of dioramas, life size figures, and painted murals over 10,000 feet of exhibit space.
-There are three main areas- the 20th Century Exhibit, the 19th Century Exhibit and a rotating area with a current exhibit.
-This museum is a great history lesson and frequently holds public events.
-The museum is open Monday- Saturday 9am- 430pm.
+There are three main areas: the 20th Century Exhibit, the 19th Century Exhibit and a rotating area.

-Just a quick drive from downtown Olbrich Botanical Gardens offers free parking for visitors.
-Admission to the sixteen acres of outdoor gardens is always free.
-Conservatory admission is $1 with children 5 and under being free.
-Admission is free to all on Wednesday and Saturday mornings from 10am-noon.
-Hours vary according to season.
+Just a quick drive from downtown Olbrich Botanical Gardens offers free parking and sixteen acres of outdoor gardens.
+Conservatory admission is $1; free to under age 5, on Wednesdays, and Saturday mornings.

 The gardens are very stroller friendly and are handicap accessible.
 There is also a tram that circles the property and drops up and picks off along the way.
 The outdoor gardens are divided into 14 separate and distinct gardens including the Serenity Garden, the Herb Garden, and the Rose Garden.